alexLaiii/Football-Predictor/docs/deployment.md

 ## Monitoring

 There is none yet.
-If production is broken you find out because the page is white or a friend on WhatsApp complains.
+If production is broken you find out because the page is white or a friend on Discord complains.

 When this matters more, the obvious additions are:
 - Railway has built-in logs — useful when triaging crashes.
-- A status endpoint already exists at `GET /health`.
-Wire it into UptimeRobot or similar for a free heartbeat.
 - Errors in the AI predictors are swallowed silently (the `except Exception: pass` in [orchestrator.py](../backend/app/services/ai/orchestrator.py)).
 For real observability, log them with the fixture ID so you can correlate against the prediction table.

 ## Common deploy failures